bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 exchanged via the Bareos plugin interface.

-Finally, the Python interpreter loads the Python script configured in the **Plugin string** of the fileset and executes it.
-This Python script is the bareos plugin implemented in Python.
+Finally, the Python interpreter loads the Python script configured in the **Plugin string** of the file set and executes it.
+This Python script is the Bareos plugin implemented in Python.

 As the **internal Python module** is only created inside of the Python plugin, debugging and testing is a challenge.